WenhuiHua-com/Communications-Oriented-Token-Space-Analysis-and-Progressive-Compression-for-Vision-Language-Models/README.md

 - **flickr30k-images/**: The main folder for the Flickr30k dataset images.
   - **flickr30k-images/**: Subfolder with the actual image files.

 Make sure to update the dataset paths in your configuration or script parameters accordingly.
+Also be careful to modify the path in retrieval_flickr.yaml.
 ## Test hybird progressive token compression

-To generate a caption for an image:
+To generate a caption for an image with the semantic-aware quantizaiton and MDC coding:

 <pre> python static_image_caption_hybird.py  </pre>

-To perform image retrieval：
+To perform image retrieval with the semantic-aware quantizaiton and MDC coding：
 <pre> python replace_retrieval_codebook_bpp_hybird.py  </pre>